Hugo-Robalino/Gene-mutation-name-standardization/README.md

 | data_maker_patterns.py | Description Patterns | a subset of the description patterns |

 The usage of the above files require arguments described at the beginning of the files.

+After training and testing the model, it was found that the model has more difficulties learning in two cases as seen in test_charaacTER.png file:
+1. When it is only trained on the 3 letter form of the amino acid
+2. When it is only trained on a subset of amino acids